Protonics Clinical Studies

 Conclusions

 Patellofemoral Joint kinematics during the weight-bearing condition could be characterized as the femur rotating underneath the patella.
-CLICK HERE
+CLICK HERE for complete study.

 CLINICAL STUDY #10